mosra/magnum-website/content/showcase/magnum-gl-info-webgl2.rst

 :breadcrumb: {filename}/showcase.rst Showcase

 Displays various information about Magnum and the WebGL implementation it's running on.
-As with the command-line :dox:`magnum-info` utility, it's possible to specify additional options.
-Here they are, conveniently linked for you:
+As with the command-line :dox:`magnum-gl-info` utility, it's possible to specify additional options.
+Here they are, conveniently linked for
+you:

 -   `Default view <?>`_
 -   `Show limits <?limits>`_
 -   `Show all extension strings <?extension-strings>`_

-A `WebGL 1 version <{filename}/showcase/magnum-info.rst>`_ is also available.
+A `WebGL 1 version <{filename}/showcase/magnum-gl-info.rst>`_ is also available.

 .. raw:: html